 - The conclusions we reach

 Some Canadian Guides include affiliate links to support the site.
 These are chosen based on usefulness to readers — not commission potential — and are always clearly disclosed.
+See our Affiliate Disclosure for details.

 No Outside Influence